A Guide to Contract Manufacturing in Vietnam

 - Flexible MOQs for simple assemblies or textiles

-- High skill in manual processes like sewing, welding, or basic assembly
+- Skilled manual processes like sewing, welding, or basic assembly

 However, challenges include: